 Teaching Metaliteracy in a Post-Truth World - A Quality of Life Lecture

 April 13 | 10:00 a.m. – 12:00 p.m. | LSU Center for Computation and Technology Theatre

-Join us as we invite Trudi Jacobson & Tom Mackey explain how metaliteracy prepares learners to engage in the information environment as active, self-reflective, and critical contributors.
+Join us at Teaching Metaliteracy in a Post-Truth World as we invite Trudi Jacobson & Tom Mackey explain how metaliteracy prepares learners to engage in the information environment as active, self-reflective, and critical contributors.
 Learn how the School of Library & Information Science is responding to the age of “fake news”.
 Discussions will leave participants considering the validity of information, regardless of source, determining if it is research-based or editorial, and always sharing ethically and responsibly.

 April 26 | Cook Conference Center

-Join us as we welcome Dylan Scholinski, a distinguished artist, author, and public speaker.
+Join us as at Mental Health, Health Care, & Human Rights as we welcome Dylan Scholinski, a distinguished artist, author, and public speaker.
 He is the award winning author of The Last Time I Wore a Dress: A Memoir.
 Committed to a mental institution at 15 years old, she spent three years--and over a million dollars of insurance--"treating" the problem...with makeup lessons and instructions in how to walk like a girl.
 Mr. Scholinski's experience is a reminder to the mental health profession, health care institutions, and the larger society to value the human rights of all people, including transgender and gender-expansive individuals.
 See how the School of Social Work is advancing human rights in Louisiana.